Medically reviewed by Drugs.com. Last updated on April 2, 2021.

 Patients with Hepatic Impairment

-AZILECT plasma concentrations will increase in patients with hepatic impairment.
-Patients with mild hepatic impairment should use 0.5 mg daily of AZILECT.
-AZILECT should not be used in patients with moderate or severe hepatic impairment [see Warnings and Precautions (5.3), Use in Specific Populations (8.6), and Clinical Pharmacology (12.3)].
+Patients with mild hepatic impairment should not exceed a dose of AZILECT 0.5 mg once daily.
+AZILECT should not be used in patients with moderate or severe hepatic impairment [see Warnings and Precautions (5.5), Use in Specific Populations (8.6), and Clinical Pharmacology (12.3)].

 - FDA Approval History

 Related treatment guides

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.